Nar Cabico

 Russ Narcies "Nar" Cabico (born September 16, 1990) is a Filipino singer, stage and TV actor known after being the grand champion of GMA Network's singing contest, Superstar Duets.

 Career

 Before entering showbiz, Cabico was already a theatre actor.
 The last stage play he did was "3 Stars and a Sun", wherein he sang music from the late Francis Magalona.
 He then appeared in the show Beautiful Strangers.
 In 2016, he became the first grand champion of the singing contest Superstar Duets.

+In August 2026, He was announced as one of the artists to participate, as a composer and performer, for the Philippine Selection Night, the national selection for the Eurovision Song Contest Asia 2026, with his song "Chéri(e)" together with Elha Nympha, Esang de Torres and Lance Reblando.